rust-lang/rfcs/text/0000-impl-trait-type-aliases.md

 It is likely that a misunderstanding of the nature of `impl Trait` in argument or return position will lead to similar confusion as to the role of `impl Trait` in type aliases, and vice versa.
 By clearly teaching the behaviour of `impl Trait`, we should be able to eliminate most of these conceptual difficulties.

-Since we will teach `impl Trait` cohesively (that is, argument-position, return-position and type alias `impl Trait` at the same time), it is unlikely that users who understand `impl Trait` will be confused about aliases.
+Since we will teach `impl Trait` cohesively (that is, argument-position, return-position and type alias `impl Trait` at the same time), it is unlikely that users who understand `impl Trait` will be confused about `impl Trait` type aliases.
 (What's more, examples in the reference will illustrate this clearly.)

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives